Home » Marriage Help » How To Stop a Divorce from a Wife

 However the hurt occurred, and whatever its intensity, your wife will guard her heart ferocity to avoid irreparable damage.
 Despite reflexive reactions to defend yourself, argue, or question the validity of her claims, you must concede that you have hurt her.

-Do not attempt to compete or match the person you hurt against the person you hurt, but instead admit and accept that you have intentionally or unintentionally hurt the person or woman you married.
-It will be necessary to accept this fact to your wife, family, and your conscience humbly.
+Do not attempt to compete or match the person you hurt against the person you hurt, but instead, admit and accept that you have intentionally or unintentionally hurt the person or woman you married.
+It would be best to humbly get this fact to your wife, family, and conscience.

 2. Express Regret

-Once you acknowledge the depths of your wife’s wounds and express regret for the role that you have played, an honest, heartfelt apology can go a long way in mending a broken heart.
-It takes courage to make yourself emotionally vulnerable, to take responsibility for your actions, your own mistakes and to admit your wrongdoings.
+Once you acknowledge the depths of your wife’s wounds and express Regret for your role, an honest, heartfelt apology can go a long way in mending a broken heart.
+It takes courage to make yourself emotionally vulnerable, take responsibility for your actions and mistakes afterward, and admit your wrongdoings.

 Once you have shown remorse, you should be allowed to speak openly about her feelings, experiences, and disappointments.

-Allow your wife to talk, cry, scream, talk or vent and tolerate repetition until she feels completely heard.
-Practice reflective listening and communication by understanding what your wife is saying and then repeating it to verify that you have understood correctly.
+Allow your wife to talk, cry, scream, or vent and tolerate repetition until she feels heard.
+Practice reflective listening and Communication by understanding what your wife is saying and repeating it to verify that you have understood correctly.

 Validate her feelings by identifying and acknowledging their importance.
 Show genuine interest in what your wife says and ask questions to clarify.
-Maintain open body language and consistent eye contact to show that you are attentive, interested, and paying attention.
+Maintain open body language and consistent eye contact to show you are attentive, interested, and paying.

-Make sure you are not distracted by technology or electronics while she speaks to ensure that your partner’s perspective and sole focus is on her.
+Ensure you are not distracted by technology or electronics while she speaks to ensure your partner’s perspective and sole focus is on her.

 Respectfully express viewpoints with “I-statements” instead of “You” statements to articulate thoughts and communicate feelings.
-Finally, unless you happen to have a crystal ball, do not assume that you know what the person or your partner is thinking and feeling.
-Instead, verify your suspicions by asking your friend or partner for feedback.
+Finally, unless you have a crystal ball, do not assume you know what the person or your partner thinks and feels.
+Instead, verify your suspicions by asking your friend, spouse, or partner for feedback.

 4. Learn New Mechanisms of Coping

-It is probable healthy copes with marital issues and discord.
+It is probable many married couples and married couples who are healthy copes with marital issues and discord.

 Perhaps you retreated and avoided difficult conversations or disregarded and internalized your feelings.
 Maybe denial became your primary defense mechanism, or you avoided responsibility by blaming others.